jeromemacias/node-rob-config/README.md

 ## Usage

-Define a config schema, simple object (see https://github.com/mozilla/node-convict#the-schema for documentation about schema definition):
+Define a config schema, simple object.
+See https://github.com/mozilla/node-convict#the-schema for documentation about schema definition.

 For example: `config/schema.js`
 ```js